shawnsandy/backstory/README.md

 # Backstory

 Tell Your Story.
-Backstory is a package for creating and editing, content in you laravel application.
+Backstory is a package for creating and editing, content in your laravel application.

 ## Install